The G. Michael Shoffner, M.D. Scholarship Fund

 - A copy of your resume

-- A copy or your transcript from your undergraduate institution.
+- A copy of your transcript from your undergraduate institution

 - Number of awards: Typically One

 - Scholarship Amount: Varies (typically $500 - $1,000 per year)